just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Clicker-App-with-CloudDB-optional.rst

     <tbody>
     <tr>
     <td colspan=2>
 		<p>In earlier apps that we designed in this course, we used TinyDB to store and retrieve data on our physical device (phone or tablet).
-But in this lesson, we will build a simple Clicker App that will store and retrieve data from a cloud database on the web.</p>
+In this lesson, we will build a simple Clicker App that will store and retrieve data from a cloud database on the web.</p>
         <p> Imagine a teacher asking the class a question and students voting on it.
 We want to design an app that can not only store the results from each student in one central place but also allow the teacher and the students to view the results in real time.</p>
 	</td>
 	</tr>